-The College of Pharmaceutical Sciences (CPS) is a three-year Bachelor programme in Drug Development, in which you will be trained how new drugs for diseases such as cancer, diabetes and Alzheimer’s can be discovered and developed.
+The College of Pharmaceutical Sciences (CPS) is a three-year Honours Bachelor's programme in Drug Development, in which you will be trained how new drugs for diseases such as cancer, diabetes and Alzheimer’s can be discovered and developed.

 Contribute to society